 How to Choose The Right Employment Hero Plan

 Choosing the right Employment Hero plan involves more than just comparing features.
-You need to consider factors like integrations, compliance, and how the plan fits your team's unique needs.
+You need to consider factors like integrations, compliance, and how the plan fits your team's use case.
 For more on deciding on a HR software, consider these points:

 Evaluate Your Industry & Complexity